You have a beautifully landscaped property, but it’s missing something.

 An outdoor fridge had to be brought in over the winter 10 years ago.
 Today, you just unplug it and leave it outside.

-The materials in the design of your outdoor kitchen should be dictated by the home’s current landscaping materials and your outdoor kitchen contractor.
+The materials in the design of your luxurious outdoor kitchen should be dictated by the home’s current landscaping materials and your outdoor kitchen contractor.

 Use the same trim and stone you find on the exterior of the home and in the landscape.

 Continuity is the key to making an outdoor kitchen that enhances your house and doesn’t stick out like a sore thumb.